-Anything that involves them grabbing you or giving them an excuse to touch you means they can snag watches, jewelry and while you are distracted offer to hold your camera then run off with it.
+Anything that involves them grabbing you or giving them an excuse to touch you means they can snag watches, jewelry, and while you are distracted offer to hold your camera and then run off with it.

 Just be wary of people getting very close and grabbing you in any way.

 If you are traveling in an area or country with a higher crime rate carrying a cheap decoy wallet with some expired cards and small amount of cash in it is a good idea.

 That way if you find yourself face to face with a thief, you can easily hand it over without losing too much.